-An experiential course in which sociological theories and methods are used to analyze the structure and processes of small social groups.
+An experiential course in which students apply sociological tools and concepts to better understand how groups work, to maximize group dynamics and collective functioning, and to maximize their own performance in small groups.
 Prerequisite: junior/senior status.
 Offered each fall.